How to Calculate Baker's Percentage: Step-by-Step Guide

 What is a good hydration level for bread?

 It depends on the bread type.
 Bagels use 55-60%, sandwich bread 60-65%, sourdough 70-75%, and ciabatta 80-85%.
 Higher hydration creates more open crumb but is harder to handle.
+Start at the lower end and increase as you gain experience.

 How do I calculate baker’s percentage from a recipe?

-Divide each ingredient's weight by the total flour weight, then multiply by 100.
+Divide each ingredient’s weight by the total flour weight, then multiply by 100.
 For example: 700g water ÷ 1000g flour × 100 = 70% hydration.
+Remember to include flour from starters or preferments in your total flour weight.